About the Lawrence Academy of Music

-Because we believe that music making is a lifelong experience, Academy programs are available to students aged 6 months through adult.
-Within this website you will find information on private and small group instruction, early childhood music classes, ensembles for children and adults, musicianship classes, world music opportunities, non-performance-based seminars, and summer camps.
-Need-based tuition assistance is available to ensure access to all of our programs.
+Because we believe that music making is a lifelong experience, Academy programs are available to students from birth through adulthood.
+Need-based tuition assistance is available to ensure access to our programs.

 Academy teachers believe that music education is fundamental to the development of all individuals regardless of age, experience or economic circumstances.
 We invest in the personal and musical growth of our students and work to develop each student’s full musical potential.
 We employ diverse curricular materials that both encourage and challenge our students.
 We celebrate the crafts of musicianship and pedagogy as we mentor emerging music educators.
 Our goal is to help students become well-rounded musicians who have internalized the joy of music-making.